JKevinXu/ChatBrowse/LLM_INTENT_CLASSIFICATION.md

 ## Overview

-The ChatBrowse extension now uses **LLM-powered intent classification** to understand user requests more intelligently than the previous rule-based approach.
-This provides more flexible natural language understanding and better handling of edge cases.
+The ChatBrowse extension uses **LLM-powered intent classification** to understand user requests intelligently.
+The system requires a configured LLM provider and will throw errors if the LLM is unavailable.

-## Key Improvements
+## Key Features

 ### 🧠 **Intelligent Understanding**
-- **Before**: Rigid keyword matching (`"search google"` worked, `"could you search google please?"` didn't)
-- **After**: Natural language understanding that handles variations, politeness, and context
+- Natural language understanding that handles variations, politeness, and context
+- Flexible command interpretation beyond rigid keyword matching

 ### 📊 **Confidence Scoring**
 - Each classification comes with a confidence score (0.0-1.0)
-- Low confidence triggers fallback to rule-based classification
-- Helps identify ambiguous requests
+- Provides reasoning for each classification decision

 ### 🔧 **Better Parameter Extraction**
 - Automatically extracts search queries, URLs, and platform names
 - Handles complex sentence structures
 - Provides reasoning for each classification decision

-### 🛡️ **Robust Fallback**
+### ⚡ **LLM-Only Approach**
+- **Requires LLM configuration**: OpenAI or AWS Bedrock must be configured
-- If LLM is unavailable or fails, gracefully falls back to rule-based classification
+- **No fallback**: If LLM is unavailable, the system will return errors
-- Ensures the extension always works, even without API access
+- **Consistent behavior**: All classifications use the same intelligent approach

 ## Intent Types